qgis/QGIS-Documentation/source/docs/user_manual/plugins/plugins_geometry_checker.rst

 Below the zoom action when clicking on the table row, you can:
 |featureInTable| :guilabel:`Show selected features in attribute table`,
 |success| :guilabel:`Fix selected errors using default resolution` and
-|success| :guilabel:`Fix selected errors, prompt for resolution
+|success| :guilabel:`Fix selected errors, prompt for resolution method`.
-method`.
-The default action could be changed with the last icon |options|
-:guilabel:`Error resolution settings`: you will see a window to choose the resolution's method among which:
+In the latter you will see a window to choose the resolution's method among
+which:

 * Merge with neighboring polygon with longest shared edge,
 * Merge with neighboring polygon with largest area,